 You’ll find a number of delicious places to eat in Naples that are perfect for kids and families.
 Here are a few of our favorites:

 Gumbo Limbo: Choose from a variety of casual seafood options and tropical drinks at the Ritz-Carlton’s own Gumbo Limbo.
 Stay for sunset and ring the bell when the sun dips below the horizon.

 Bonefish Grill: Go to Bonefish Grill on Sundays for delicious brunch options like Surf + Turf Eggs Benedict and Crème Brulee French Toast.
 Moms and dads will love the Passionfruit Mimosas.

 Truluck’s: Go into downtown Naples and make a stop at Truluck’s for the popular half-price menu between 4:30-6:30 pm.
 Look for Oysters Rockefeller, Baja Ceviche, and Sweet Potato Fries.

 Be sure to walk around downtown Naples before or after dinner and top off your meal with a stop at Kilwin’s for an ice cream cone.

 There are a variety of family-friendly hotels in Naples and Marco Island.
 Here are a few of our favorites:

-Waldorf Astoria Naples: Enjoy a short walk along the boardwalk behind the hotel, then hit the beach with pails and shovels for everyone.
+Naples Grande Beach Resort: Enjoy a short walk along the boardwalk behind the hotel, then hit the beach with pails and shovels for everyone.
 Take on the only water slide in Naples before splashing down into one of three pools.
 Look for the kids club and pizza-making classes on Saturdays.